-Kanoon is an excellent suspense-thriller of 1960 which is an all time classic from the black and white era of Hindi cinema.
+Kanoon (1960) is a unique suspense thriller which is an all time classic from the black and white era of Hindi cinema.
 Can you imagine a Bollywood entertainer from the fifties and the sixties which is sans the regular ingredients of songs, romance and comedy ?
 No ?
-Please do see Kanoon (law) which is devoid of songs, romance and comedy and yet it keeps you glued to the screen for two and a half hours.
-Its suspenseful drama is so impactful that the audience does not feel any need for any other Bollywood formulae in the narrative.
+Please do see Kaanoon (law) which is devoid of songs, romance and comedy and yet it keeps you glued to the screen for two and a half hours.
+Its suspenseful drama is so gripping that the audience does not feel any need for any other Bollywood formulae in the narrative.

 As already said, there are no songs.
 However the background score is impressive and there is a beautiful ballet in the movie.
 Technically this black and white movie is perfect without any deficiencies.
 The characters are clad in stylish dresses, giving rise to new fashion trends.